WPRDC/data-guide/docs/privacy.md

 The severity of a breach includes potential liability to both individuals and organizations.
 The severity are a breach of PII are influenced by the sensitivity of the information. the context in which it is used, and obligations organizations may have to protect the information.
 Since the selection and definition of severity categories are subjective, staff might openly discuss examples of consequences that meet the various severity criteria.

-####Comparison to Other Communities
-Valuable guidance can be gained from other organizations' policies and practices for publishing open data.
-The Federal government's open data repository (www.data.gov) contains a very large catalog of open data sets shared by Federal, state, and local governments.
-Using this data catalog, publishers can quickly see how other government agencies handle privacy issues related to datasets similar to your own.

 ###Legal Review
-Some organizations that share open data also incorporate a legal review as part of the privacy review process.
-This review can provide an important check to determine that data sharing does not violate federal, state, or local privacy legislation and policies, or present undue harm to individuals that may be identified through the data.
-Even if your organization does not have the resources to submit all datasets for a legal review, granting additional people within the organization with the responsibility to provide an independent review can provide a final check that may prevent the unintended release of PII.

 ####Reducing the Likelihood of a Data Breach